Have you ever wanted to visit or move to New York City? You should definitely do it, and I’ve got tons of fun advice to share with you!

 - Roti Roll.
 This tiny spot in Manhattan Valley serves amazing frankies, Indian flatbread wrapped around a delicious filling.
 It’s almost like an Indian burrito.
 My favorite fillings are Channa Masala and Aloo Gobi Mattar.
 My husband likes the Pickled Paneer and Shrimp Methi Malai.

 - Governors Island.
 Once a military base, Governors Island is now a park that’s open to the public in the summer.
 It’s fun to walk around here and check out the old buildings and military landmarks.
-It’s still being developed, and it changes every year.
-Plan on spending the day: rent a bike; chill out on one of the lawns; swing in a hammock; pack a picnic; or try out one of the food trucks.
+Check out my guide to Governors Island, then plan on spending the day: rent a bike; chill out on one of the lawns; swing in a hammock; pack a picnic; or try out one of the food trucks.

 - Shake Shack.
 Stop by for delicious burgers, fries, and shakes.
 I love the ‘Shroom Burger!
 Be prepared to wait in line at pretty much any location or time (try Battery Park City for a shorter line), but it’s worth it.
 Good news: they’ve expanded beyond NYC and coming to Dallas soon … yay!